 We’ve gathered input from several experts, including board-certified dermatologists and plastic surgeons, who offer their favorite methods that address crepey or sagging arm skin for women.

-Genetics, weight fluctuations, and age all contribute to excess skin or fat pockets under the arms, according to Dr. Christie Prendergast, a board-eligible plastic surgeon with Finesse Plastic Surgery in Southern California.
+Genetics, weight fluctuations, and age all contribute to excess skin or fat pockets under the arms, according to Dr. Christie Prendergast, a plastic surgeon in Southern California.

 “This can vary widely depending on weight changes and genetics, however, we typically see a higher incidence of patients with extra skin as they age,” Dr. Prendergast said.